finder-1/void-install/README.md

 	2. then verify that TRIM has been configured correctly by doing `dmsetup table /dev/mapper/crypt_dev --showkeys` and look for `allow_discards` in the output. swap "crypt_dev" with whatever your hostname is (e.g. void-pc)

 3. update packages
-`dhcpcd` <-- (if you get a transient resolver failure it's probably because you didn't run this.)
+`dhcpcd` <-- (if you get a transient resolver failure it's probably because you didn't run this: `sudo xbps-install -Su`)
-`sudo xbps-install -Su`

 4. add non-root user
    create user and password, and login

 ```
 useradd -m <username>
 passwd <username>